Twelve Kitchen Items You Really Need to Throw Away

 3. Chipped or Cracked Dishes

 Holding onto chipped plates or cracked bowls might seem harmless, but they can harbor bacteria and even pose a safety risk if shards break off.
-Plus, eating off damaged dishes takes away from the joy of a well-set table.
+Additionally, eating from damaged dishes detracts from the joy of a well-set table.
 Donate what’s still in good condition and recycle the rest.

 4. Old Spices

 Did you know spices lose their potency over time?
 If you can’t remember the last time you used that jar of paprika or oregano, it’s likely past its prime.
 I once found a spice that was over ten years old.
 Spices should generally be replaced every 1–3 years.
-Keep your spice rack fresh by buying smaller quantities and labeling them with purchase dates.
+Keep your spice rack fresh by buying smaller quantities and labeling each with the purchase date.

 5. Nonstick Pans with Scratches

-Nonstick cookware is convenient, but once the coating starts to scratch or peel, it’s no longer safe to use.
+Nonstick cookware is convenient, but once the coating scratches or peels, it’s no longer safe to use.
 Scratched nonstick pans can release harmful chemicals into your food.
-Replace them with newer nonstick options or consider cast iron or stainless steel alternatives.
+Replace them with newer nonstick options, or consider cast-iron or stainless steel alternatives.

 6. Worn-Out Dish Towels

-Dish towels see a lot of action, and over time, they can become stained, threadbare, and less absorbent.
+Dish towels see frequent use, and over time they can become stained, threadbare, and less absorbent.
 If your dish towels have seen better days, use them as cleaning rags and treat yourself to a fresh set.

 7. Unnecessary Gadgets